nikhilgupta2001/Forever_Knights/README.md

 * Authentication
-  * Secure Authentication features implemented with passport.js
+  * Secure Authentication features implemented with JWT
   * No two usernames can be same.
   * No two adds/users/company can have same ids
   * User cannot use the features of our site without being logged in.